dokkodo1/Configurations/README.md

 - Import the “HPL REAPER Config Full.ReaperConfigZip” file (Don’t unzip)
 - Apply

-When REAPER restarts you'll have to configure the launcher:
+When REAPER restarts you may have to configure the launcher, if not then skip this step:
 "Whoops!
 Couldn't load Lokasenna's GUI library v2 for Lua...
 - Hit "Okay" to close to pop-up
 - in the top bar, Actions > Show action list (shortcut for actions list is "?" or "shift + /")